twitham1/LPDB/README.md

 screen from the comfort of your couch.
 On Linux I tune its look with the following:

-	> xrdb -merge ./.Xdefaults # where ./.Xdefaults is:
+	> xrdb -merge ./lib/Xdefaults # where ./lib/Xdefaults is:
 	Prima.Color: white
 	Prima.Back: black
 	Prima.HiliteBackColor: gray33
 	Prima.Font: Helvetica-20

+While optimized for keyboard control, the mouse should also work as expected with the menu on right-click.

 # Status / TODO

 This is "works-for-me" ware under development.
 It should someday do everything that picasagallery did (see below) and more, only better and in a smaller memory footprint.
+My runs are staying under half a gigabyte of RAM no matter how many thousands of pictures I view.
+Of course disk space is used instead, under 40KB/image for my photos.

+I intend to eventually add all Picasa features, support videos via external player command, automatically find duplicates and document an optional configuration file with examples.

 # Dependencies